ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.homekit-controller/README.md

 ### The adapter is not ...
 ... offering ioBroker devices or states to be controlled by an Apple Home app/system.
 If you want this direction please use the [yahka](https://github.com/jensweigele/ioBroker.yahka) adapter.

-... supporting Thread based devices.
+... supporting Thread "only" based devices.
 The Homekit Thread specifications are not yet publicly available.
+From the current knowledge all devices on the market also support BLE or WLAN, so the adapter will simply not use Thread but other ways to communicate.

 ### How to use the adapter